MelCoderDojo/love/doc/Callbacks.md

 | Variable |      Type      |                   Description                   |
 | -------- | -------------- | ----------------------------------------------- |
 | v        | boolean        | Window visibility.                              |

-Data

-The superclass of all data.

-Functions

-Data:getSize

-Data:getString

-Supertypes

-Object

-Data:getSize

-Gets the size of the Data.

-size = Data:getSize()
-size	number	The size of the Data in bytes.

-Data:getString

-Gets the full Data as a string.

-data = Data:getString()
-data	string	The raw data.

-Drawable

-Superclass for all things that can be drawn on screen.
-This is an abstract type that can't be created directly.

-Supertypes

-Object

-Object

-The superclass of all LÖVE types.

-Functions

-Object:type

-Object:typeOf

-Object:type

-Gets the type of the object as a string.

-type = Object:type()
-type	string	The type as a string.

-Object:typeOf

-Checks whether an object is of a certain type.
-If the object has the type with the specified name in its hierarchy, this function will return true.

-b = Object:typeOf( name )
-b	boolean	True if the object is of the specified type, false otherwise. name	string	The name of the type to check for.